Schengen at EuroAirport

 The following infrastructural adjustments are new:

-- on the departure level in the boarding area (finger dock): two new passport control points have been created for the Swiss border guards and the French airport police before entry to the non-Schengen zone
+- on the departure level in the boarding area (finger dock): two new passport control points have been created for the Federal Office for Customs and Border Security FOCBS and the French airport police before entry to the non-Schengen zone

-- on the arrival level: new doors separating the flow of arriving Schengen and non-Schengen passengers have been added and two new passport control points have been provided for the Swiss border guards and the French airport police before baggage collection on arrival
+- on the arrival level: new doors separating the flow of arriving Schengen and non-Schengen passengers have been added and two new passport control points have been provided for the Federal Office for Customs and Border Security FOCBS and the French airport police before baggage collection on arrival

 - partitions completely separating the Schengen und non-Schengen zones